choihun123/PEI/README.md

 ## Dependencies ##

-To be able to run this TOY program once it is complete, you must have the following dependencies installed on your system:
+To be able to run this TOY program, you must have the following dependencies installed on your system:
 Python, numpy, sci-kit learn, matplotlib, GDAL, OpenCV, and shapefile.
 Ideally these are all installed with Homebrew or pip.

 ## Usage of TOY